Will AI Replace Training Managers? Learning Is Still a Human Business

 Why Training Managers Cannot Be Replaced

 Needs assessment requires understanding organizational dynamics that go beyond data.
 When a business unit is struggling with quality issues, is the root cause a training gap, a management problem, a process failure, or a combination?
 The training manager must investigate, interview stakeholders, observe operations, and apply judgment to diagnose the real issue.
-Prescribing training for a management problem wastes resources and credibility.
+Prescribing training for a management problem wastes resources and credibility — and credibility is the most precious currency a training function has.

 The 2028 Outlook